-Whilst the pension plan can accept transfers from other pension schemes, not all transfers may be suitable.
+While the pension plan can accept transfers from other pension schemes, not all transfers may be suitable.
 For all transfers you are responsible, with the help of a financial adviser if necessary, for ensuring that the transfer is suitable for you.

-A cash transfer from another pension scheme will mean your pension fund may miss out on investment growth for the time it takes from disinvestment under the transferring scheme to investment under this pension plan.
+A cash transfer from another pension scheme will mean your Pension Fund may miss out on investment growth for the time it takes from disinvestment under the transferring scheme to investment under this pension plan.
 You may therefore wish to consider transferring the investments in-specie where this is an available option.
 The transferring scheme may charge you for making an in-specie transfer.

 The Freetrade SIPP is a pension plan that allows you to save for retirement in a tax-efficient and flexible way.

 The benefits you can receive are subject to UK pensions legislation.
-This includes rules about limits on contributions that can qualify for tax relief, the earliest age you can take benefits and limits on what those benefits can be without incurring tax penalties, including the amount that can be taken as tax-free cash.
+This includes rules about limits on contributions that can qualify for tax relief, the earliest age you can take benefits and limits on what those benefits can be without incurring tax penalties, including the amount that can be taken as tax-free cash payments.